bigdata-i523/hid315/notebook.md

    (9/25/17 - 9/31/17) - Gathered material for Paper 2.
    (10/5/17) - Nearly final draft of Paper 1 is uploaded to GitHub.
 After checklist will complete tomorrow or Saturday and inform Prof.  Gathered more material for Paper 2.
    (10/9/17 - 10/13/17) - Finished gathering material for Paper 2 and begun reading.
+   (10/30/17) - Finishing reading on Paper 2 and to begin writing.
+Behind on Python and look to catch up in the next two weeks.

    MEETING